Four Season Safari Lodge is set in one of Africa's most fascinating safari areas - the Serengeti

 Four Seasons Safari Lodge Serengeti: Our full report

-With 72 rooms and 5 villas the Four Seasons Safari Lodge is the largest property in the Serengeti – and certainly the smartest of all the large hotel style properties.
+With 72 rooms and 5 villas, the Four Seasons Safari Lodge is the largest property in the Serengeti – and certainly the smartest of the large hotel-style properties, yet it has tried hard to blend in with its natural surroundings.
 Carefully chosen for their luxurious feel and contemporary safari style, the furniture and fittings are well suited to the spacious, airy rooms.
-These are enhanced by modern comforts and top facilities such as air conditioning, internet access, a spa and a well kitted out gym complete with steam room.
+These are enhanced by modern comforts and top facilities such as air conditioning, internet access, a spa and a well kitted-out gym complete with steam room.

-Outdoors, a large deck with small tables, shaded by umbrellas, and outdoor lounge suites is a great location for a light lunch or sundowner cocktail.
-A second wooden deck, dotted with sun loungers, wraps partly around an infinity swimming pool.
+Outdoors, a large deck with small, umbrella-shaded tables and outdoor lounge suites is a great location for a light lunch or sundowner cocktail.
+A second wooden deck, dotted with sunloungers, wraps partly around an infinity swimming pool.
 Both overlook the waterhole.
 As well as good numbers of plains game, and the odd predator, herds of elephant frequently come to drink here.

-Raised wooden walkways take you between the main areas and Four Season's 77 bedrooms.
-The 24 Savannah Rooms and 12 Terrace Suites are located on the ground floor, whilst the 36 Horizon Rooms are found on the top floor.
-5 Villas have been built a discrete distance away.
+Raised wooden walkways take you between the main areas and Four Seasons’ 77 bedrooms, suites and villas.
+The Savannah Rooms and Terrace Suites are located on the ground floor, whilst the Horizon Rooms are found on the second floor.
+Five villas have been built a discreet distance away.
 All the rooms are spacious, but the suites have some of the largest bedrooms in the Serengeti.

-The Four Seasons Safari Lodge offers game-drives with its own resident guides, and you may share these activities with other guests.
-However, most visitors to the lodge arrive with their own private vehicle and safari guide, just using the lodge as a very comfortable base.
+The Four Seasons Safari Lodge Serengeti offers game drives with its own resident guides (for a substantial extra cost) and you may share these activities with other guests.
+However, visitors to the lodge have the option to arrive with their own private vehicle and safari guide, to just using the lodge as a very comfortable base.

 Owner: Four Seasons